How To Make An App Like DoorDash

-The fact is, even with the pandemic and markets slowing down, services like DoorDash were thriving and managed to cross $30 billion in the US alone.
+The fact is, even with the pandemic and markets slowing down, delivery services like DoorDash were thriving and managed to cross $30 billion in the US alone.
 It is expected to reach $160 billion this year.
 This clearly exhibits that the audience likes the concept of ordering food from the comfort of their home, which is why food delivery companies like DoorDash will never run out of business.

 The numbers define the success of businesses as such, but the question is, what features, and tech stack do you need to make an app like DoorDash?
 Most importantly, how much does it cost to build apps like DoorDash?

 Building an app in the on-demand food delivery market requires a deep understanding of the unique and new elements you can add to a food delivery app to make it stand out in the competition.
 After all, they are the features required to make the experience for the customers coming to the website.